 The CWE data type is used where it is necessary to communicate a code, text, coding system and the version of coding system the code was drawn from.
 It also allows the communication of an alternate code drawn from another coding system.
 Many coded fields in this specification identify coding systems or value sets that must be used for the field.
 When populating the CWE data types with these values, this guide does not give preference to the triplet in which the standard code should appear.
 The receiver is expected to examine the coding system names in components 3 and 6 to determine if it recognizes the coding system.

-The CWE data type allows communication of an early form of what has come to be called "null flavors."
-HL7 2.5.1 refers to these as CWE Statuses, where the values are drawn from HL7 Table 0353.
-The CWE Statuses are not supported in this guide.

-Conformance Statements: Base Profile

-LRI-CWE.a-1: If data is available for only one Coded Element then the triplet of CWE.1 (Identifier), CWE.2 (Text), and CWE.3 (Name of Coding System) shall be valued in accordance with the rules given for CE.1, CE.2, and CE.3.

-LRI-CWE.a-2: If CWE.1 (Identifier) is empty then CWE.2 (Text) SHALL NOT be valued.

-LRI-CWE.a-3: If CWE.1 (Identifier) is populated then CWE.3 (Name of Coding System) SHALL be valued.

-LRI-CWE.a-4: If CWE.4 (Alternate Identifier) is populated then CWE.6 (Name of Alternate Coding System) SHALL be valued.

-LRI-CWE.a-5: If CWE.4 (Alternate Identifier) is empty then CWE.5 (Alternate Text) SHALL NOT be valued.

-LRI-CWE.a-6: If CWE.1 (Identifier) and CWE.4 (Alternate Identifier) are not populated, then CWE.9 (Original Text) SHALL be valued.

-LRI-CWE.a-7: If the triplets identified by elements CWE.1 (Identifier), CWE.2 (Text) and CWE.3 (Name of Coding System) and CWE.4 (Alternate Identifer), CWE.5 (Alternate Text), and CWE.6 (Name of Alternate Coding System) are not valued then CWE.9 (Original Text) sshall be valued.
+The CWE data type allows communication CWE Statuses that indicate whether the value is known or not, not applicable, or not available (HL7 Table 0353).
+The full set of allowable values and its use is in Chapter 2A, Section 2.A.13 under Data Missing.
+This will be allowed for all uses of CWE, except in OBX.2 and SPM.4.

-CWE – Coded with Exceptions – For OBX-5 OnlyNOTE: Pre-adoption from V2.7 of Components 10-22
+CWE-CR– Coded with Exceptions – Code Required

+NOTE: Pre-adoption from V2.7.1 of Components 10-22